JuanBiancuzzo/Facultad-Apuntes/biblioteca/libros/Zero to Production in Rust, an introduction to backend development de Luca Palmieri.md

 tipoCita: Libro
 numReferencia: 606
 tituloObra: Zero to Production in Rust
-subtituloObra: An instroduction to backend development
+subtituloObra: An introduction to backend development
 nombreAutores:
   - apellido: Palmieri
     nombre: Luca